jundalisay/spblist/content/en/research/hahnemann/chronic/part-14.md

 ---
 heading: Part 14a
-title: "The Nature of Chronic Diseases"
+title: "Cases of Itch"
-description: ""
+description: "A 7 month old baby boy was seized with epilepsy.
+The parents were unwilling to acknowledge that he had had the itch"
 author: Samuel Hahnemann
 weight: 34
 image: /covers/chronic.jpg
 ---

-86A boy of 7 months was seized with epilepsy, while the parents were unwilling to acknowledge that he had had the itch.
-But when the physician enquired more particularly the mother confessed that the little boy had some vesicles of itch on the sole of the foot, which had soon yielded to lead ointment; the child, as she said, had no other sign of the itch.
+A 7 month old baby boy was seized with epilepsy.
+The parents were unwilling to acknowledge that he had had the itch.

+But when the physician enquired more particularly the mother confessed that the little boy had some vesicles of itch on the sole of the foot, which had soon yielded to lead ointment.

+The child, as she said, had no other sign of the itch.
 The physician correctly recognized in this the only cause of the epilepsy.

-87Two children were freed from epilepsy by the breaking out of humid tinea, but the epilepsy returned when the tinea was incautiously driven off.
+Two children were freed from epilepsy by the breaking out of humid tinea, but the epilepsy returned when the tinea was incautiously driven off.

 88Five-year-old itch passed away, and this, after several years, produced epilepsy.